I had finally made it back to the planet Tammy was on.

 When I made it to the top of the hill, I could see the small house below.
 Something was off though, the door was wide open.

 I shot down the hill to the house.
 Once I passed through the doorway the S.E.E.S. broke off of me and compacted itself on the floor.

 My heart sank as I saw what had happened inside.
-The two bodies of the old lady and man were sprawled out on the floor, their silver and red blood pooling together in a puddle.
+The two bodies of the old lady and man were sprawled out on the floor, their silver and red blood pooling together in a pink puddle.